stardog-union/launchpad-docs/providers/microsoft-entra.md

 ##### Example On-Behalf-Of (OBO) Flow SSO Connection Configuration

 With the below configuration, users will authenticate once via the Launchpad Entra login provider and gain automatic access to the Stardog server without additional prompts.
-User's will click the "Add SSO Connection" button in Launchpad, and select the SSO connection registration named "Entra Development" to connect to the Stardog server.
+User's will click the "Add SSO Endpoint" button in Launchpad, and select the SSO connection "registration" named "Entra Development" to connect to the Stardog server.
+That's the name defined as the `DISPLAY_NAME` for the connection registration.

 ```bash
 AZURE_AUTH_ENABLED=true